 - The Caregiver Action Network hosts an online forum where you can connect with other caregivers.
-This is a good resource if you want to share a piece of advice or feel isolated or depressed and want to talk with others who might be experiencing the same thing.
+This is a good resource if you want to share a piece of advice, or if you feel isolated or depressed and want to talk with others going through the same experience.

 - The Family Caregiver Alliance provides state-by-state resources for caregivers, including respite providers.